DroneBridge/ESP32/README.md

 * [Adafruit AirLift – ESP32 WiFi Co-Processor Breakout Board](https://www.adafruit.com/product/4201) (requires FTDI adapter for flashing firmware)
 * [Adafruit HUZZAH32](https://www.adafruit.com/product/4172) (requires FTDI adapter for flashing firmware)

 DroneBridge for ESP32 is tested with an DOIT ESP32 development board.
+**Other ESP boards like the ESP32-C3 etc. are very likely to work as well.
+I will be necessary to re-compile the code for the target.**

 ## Installation/Flashing using precompiled binaries